tschuchortdev/kotlin-compile-testing/README.md

 <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/whatsapp/186/white-medium-star_2b50.png" width="23"> Remember to leave a star if you found it useful <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/whatsapp/186/white-medium-star_2b50.png" width="23">

+## Compatible Compiler Versions

+Kotlin-Compile-Testing is compatible with all _local_ compiler versions.
+It does not matter what compiler you use to compile your project.

+However, if your project or any of its dependencies depend directly on compiler artifacts such as `kotlin-compiler-embeddable` or `kotlin-annotation-processing-embeddable` then they have to be the same version as the one used by Kotlin-Compile-Testing or there will be a transitive dependency conflict.

+- Current `kotlin-compiler-embeddable` version: `1.3.60`

+Because the internal APIs of the Kotlin compiler often change between versions, we can only support one `kotlin-compiler-embeddable` version at a time.

 ## License

 Copyright (C) 2019 Thilo Schuchort